BMMI

-BMMI was established in 1883 and is a diversified retail and distribution, hospitality and contract services and supply group, supported by a world-class integrated logistics capability, that is based in the Kingdom of Bahrain, with international operations.
+BMMI, established in 1883, is a diversified retail and distribution, hospitality and contract services and supply group, supported by a world-class integrated logistics capability, that is based in the Kingdom of Bahrain, with international operations.
 BMMI is a provider of facility management, logistics and procurement services to governments and to non-governmental, commercial and military organisations.
 The group specialises in the wholesale, distribution and retail of food and beverages.

 BMMI is an independent public company and is listed on the Bahrain Stock Exchange (BSE).
 The Group manages its activities through branches, associates and joint ventures in Kingdom of Bahrain, Saudi Arabia, Iraq, Djibouti, Republic of Sudan and South Sudan.

 History

 In 1883 Gray Paul, a British-owned merchant company operating in the Persian Gulf, established a local branch in Bahrain.
 Following a merger in 1936, the company was renamed Gray Mackenzie & Co.
 Limited, and in 1955 it became part of the Inchcape Group.

 In 1980, the group formed a joint venture with Bahraini shareholders to form Bahrain Maritime & Mercantile International (BMMI).
 The new company was later listed on the Bahrain Stock Exchange.
 When Inchcape divested its shareholding in 1999, BMMI became a wholly Bahraini-owned public shareholding company.
 In 2003, the group widened its shareholding base to investors across the GCC.
 In 2010 the company legally changed its name from Bahrain Maritime and Mercantile International to just the acronym BMMI.